As Amsterdam’s national museum, the Rijksmuseum is loaded with famous paintings, including iconic Rembrandt paintings and Vermeer paintings.

 7. Rembrandt: The Military Company of Captain Frans Bonninck (Night Watch)

 Read here about Night Watch.
-And if you haven't seen how the Rijksmuseum advertised its re-opening with a brilliant use of Night Watch, this exceptional three minute video with bring a smile.
+And if you haven’t seen how the Rijksmuseum advertised its re-opening with a brilliant use of Night Watch, this exceptional 1 1/2 minute video will bring a smile.
 Promise.